Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Numerical and Simulation Results

+Finally, the marginal improvement in performance obtained by GLB-OPT over RST-OPT can be understood as follows.
+Although the delay incurred by these two policies is almost identical, for large $\eta$ values, GLB-OPT achieves a better reward than RST-OPT by incurring a slightly higher probing cost.
+Thus, whenever the reward offered by the relay with the best distribution is not good enough, GLB-OPT probes an additional relay to improve the reward; such improvement is not possible by RST-OPT since it is restricted to keep only one unprobed relay awake.

-Finally on the computational complexity of both the policies.
-To obtain the policy GLB-OPT we had to recursively solve the Bellman equations in (\ref{bellman_gen_k_b_equn}) and (\ref{bellman_gen_k_G_equn}), for every stage $k$ and every possible state at stage $k$, starting from the last stage $N$, see (\ref{bellman_gen_last_equn}).
-The total number of all possible states at stage $k$, i.e., the cardinality of the state space $SS_k$ in (\ref{state_space_equn}), grows {exponentially} with the cardinality of $\mathcal{F}$ (assuming that $\mathcal{F}$ is discrete like in our numerical example).
+\textbf{\emph{Computational Complexity:}} Finally on the computational complexity of these policies.
+To obtain GLB-OPT we had to recursively solve the Bellman equation (referred to as the \emph{value iteration}) in (\ref{bellman_gen_last_equn}), (\ref{bellman_gen_k_G_equn}) and (\ref{bellman_gen_k_b_equn}), for every stage $k$ and every possible state at stage $k$.
+The total number of all possible states at stage $k$, i.e., the cardinality of the state space $\mathcal{X}_k$ in (\ref{state_space_equn}), grows {exponentially} with the cardinality of $\mathcal{F}$ (assuming that $\mathcal{F}$ is discrete like in our numerical example).
 It also grows {exponentially} with the stage index $k$.

-While in contrast for computing RST-OPT, since within the restricted class, at any time, only one unprobed relay is kept awake, the state space size grows {linearly} with the cardinality of $\mathcal{F}$.
-Further, the size of the state space does not grow with the number of relays $N$.
-From our analysis in Section~\ref{structural_results_section} we know that the stopping sets are threshold based and moreover the thresholds ($x_k$ and $\{x_k^\ell:F_\ell\in\mathcal{F}\}$) are stage independent, so that these thresholds have to be computed only once (namely for stage $N-1$), further reducing the complexity of RST-OPT.
+In contrast, for computing RST-OPT, since within the restricted class at any time only one unprobed relay is kept awake, the state space size grows only {linearly} with the cardinality of $\mathcal{F}$.
+Also, the size of the state space does not grow with $k$.
+Furthermore, from our analysis in Section~\ref{structural_results_section} we know that the stopping sets are threshold based, and moreover the thresholds, $\alpha_k$ and $\{\alpha_k^\ell:F_\ell\in\mathcal{F}\}$, are stage independent.
+Hence, these thresholds have to be computed only once (for stage $N-1$ and $N$, respectively), thus further reducing the complexity of RST-OPT.
+BAS-OPT, being a single-threshold based policy, is much simpler to implement but is not a good choice whenever $\eta$ is large.

-RST-OPT can also be regarded as \emph{energy efficient} in the sense that it keeps only one unprobed relay (in addition to the best probed one) awake while instructing the other unprobed ones to switch to a low power OFF state (i.e., sleep state).
-While GLB-OPT operates by keeping all the relays, that have woken up thus far, awake.
-The close to optimal performance of RST-OPT, its computational simplicity and energy efficiency is motivating us to apply RST-OPT at each hop enroute to the sink in a large sensor network and study its end-to-end performance, which is a part of our ongoing work.